 WHO IS THE CEP PROGRAM FOR?

-The professional admission program is NOT intended for the following candidates:
+The program is NOT intended for candidates who are:

-WHEN IS THE RIGHT TIME TO REGISTER FOR THE PROFESSIONAL ADMISSION PROGRAM?
+WHEN IS THE RIGHT TIME TO REGISTER FOR THE CEP PROGRAM?

 As soon as possible if you want to receive a 50% discount on your registration fee.
-You will receive this discount if you register within 6 months of obtaining your:
+You will receive this discount if you register within 6 months of obtaining:

 For Québec engineering students

 As soon as you have earned 60 credits in a university engineering program, you may register for the program to gain access to the theoretical component (online training + professional examination).